OrderOfTheTrillest/cool-plugins/README.md

 Synths
 ------

-* [Surge XT](https://surge-synthesizer.github.io/index.html) - a powerful semi-modular synth with a ton of features, xt version improves on the original in just about every way - direct download, no signup
+* [Surge XT](https://surge-synthesizer.github.io/index.html) - a powerful semi-modular synth with a ton of features, xt version improves on the original in just about every way.
+Sounds pretty good to me but not top shelf. - direct download, no signup
 * [discoDSP OB-Xd](https://www.discodsp.com/obxd/) - very decent sounding Oberheim-inspired synth, large feature set, a king's ransom worth of presets - direct download, no signup, has a Buy link that can be ignored (unless you want to support the devs, which is noble)

 __Special mention__ for: